 We are a world-leader in the development and application of cutting-edge statistical models for social networks.
 As part of the Centre for Transformative Innovation, we have access to unique datasets and computational facilities supported by world-leading data scientists.
 We demonstrate in-depth understanding of the relationships and social processes that occur between people in organisations and answer questions such as:

 - What is an effective alignment of informal social networks and formal organisational structures on innovation performance?

 - How do we effectively transfer knowledge in geographically dispersed organisations?

 - How is the culture of organisations influenced by informal social networks?

-We use Social Network Analysis (SNA) to visually map networks as well as statistically model networks to identify the structural patterns that such maps may not make clear.
-In doing so, our team provides unparalleled insights into networks.
-Our network techniques provide decision-makers with an evidence base from which they can pursue targeted interventions for their organisation or community.
+We use Social Network Analysis (SNA) to visually map networks.
+We specialise in statistical modelling of networks to identify the structural patterns that such maps may not make clear.
+In doing so, our team provides unparalleled insights into the structure and effectiveness of networks.
+Our network techniques provide decision-makers with evidence-based insights from which they can pursue targeted interventions for their organisation or community.